voxpupuli/puppet-logstash/README.md

        source => 'puppet:///path/to/my/custom/plugin.rb'
      }

-By default the resulting filename of the pattern will match that of the source.
+By default the resulting filename of the plugin will match that of the source.
 This can be over-ridden:

      logstash::plugin { 'myplugin':
        ensure   => 'present',